MENU

 ・Length: 2km round-trip from the trailhead to the summit

 ・Access: The trailhead is located just behind the Heguri Hub, an outdoor activity complex which serves as a gateway to the southern Chiba area.
-Learn more here: Heguri Hub English Website
+Learn more here: Heguri Hub website

 The draw of Mt.
 Iyogatake is its rocky peak, which offers a stunning 360-degree view of the surrounding southern Chiba countryside.
 This hike might be short, but the final climb up to this viewpoint at the top of the ‘Boso Matterhorn’ might prove too difficult for some.
 This last section requires the use of ropes and chains in order to scale the rocky surfaces near the top of the mountain, and wearing durable gloves is recommended.